 I think that if would all depend on the facts of the case and what your attorney says.
 This is rather difficult to answer just to say that you should consider everything very carefully before you take any plea at all.

 I've been accused of a crime and ordered by the court not to contact the "victim" and a witness or to influence them through some other way....now a relative (brother) contacted me, (phoned me).
 What are my rights?
-Am I allowed to engage in conversation with him when he contacts me?
-How does this...
+Am I allowed to engage in conversation with him when he contacts me?...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.